 Akane made a question mark in the air and showed an exaggerated face, full of confusion, attracting so the attention of young cadets.
 They may find Akane cute or whatever, but Gromov felt only the irritation, coming from the fact that military matters should be obvious for lieutenant.
 Dying only once should not affect her so notably.

 “You two,” he addressed the smiling cadets.
 They didn’t seem bothered much by sergeant’s conspiracy theory as they were rather eying Akane, probably not realizing, she was at least ten years older than them.
 Or perhaps they just didn’t care.
 “I know you were listening.
 What are your opinions?”

 “Ours, sir?
 Sorry, sir.
 What was the question again?”

-“We all shall die if Plantarians break through our defense,” Gromov started explaining slowly, as he was talking to an child.
-“With light fighters reduced to thirty percent, why might two battle ships on orbit have not been enough?
+“We all shall die if Plantarians break through our defense,” Gromov started explaining slowly, as he was talking to a child.
+“With light fighters reduced to thirty percent, why might two battleships on an orbit not be enough?
 Is it clear enough?
 I can repeat that for you.”